 Easy to set up, free to use and hugely accessible, social media is one of the best ways to keep in touch with people.
 But what social media channel works best for PTAs?

 We’ve found Facebook is the favourite of our PTA+ community.
 You can set up your PTA presence as a ‘group’ or a ‘page’, depending on how you wish to use it.
 Facebook is a free resource, so there’s nothing to stop you from having multiple pages and groups.
 For example, you could have a secret group for committee discussions, a private group to keep parents updated and a public page to reach out to the community.
-Find out more here.
+Learn how to get your PTA on Facebook.

 The messaging app WhatsApp is ideal for setting up group chats for different sets of people.
 Create one for your core committee and another for regular volunteers.
 If you have enough helpers, make a group for each class and ask each class rep to monitor it.
 WhatsApp messages can only be seen by group members.